ionic-team/stencil-component-starter/readme.md

 ## Using this component

-There are 2 strategies we recommend for using web components built with Stencil.
+There are two strategies we recommend for using web components built with Stencil.

 The first step for all three of these strategies is to [publish to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).

-You can read more about these different approaches in the [Stencil docs](tbd).
+You can read more about these different approaches in the [Stencil docs](https://stenciljs.com/docs/publishing).

 ### Lazy Loading